 Machatý’s ambitious melodrama was a successful attempt to follow modern trends in the global film industry.
 Unlike other early sound films, his did not use sounds only for dialogue and music – smash hits which would be then issued in collaboration with recording companies.
 His sounds helped create the fictional world and encouraged the audience to contemplate the relationship between what we hear and what we see.
 In the Czech context, Machatý is a unique example of a silent film director who managed to approach the new technologies in a creative, unselfconscious and on-top-of-things way and who shot a film which seems modern even ninety years later.

-From Saturday to Sunday (Ze soboty na neděli, Czechoslovakia, 1931), director: Gustav Machatý, writer: Gustav Machatý, Vítězslav Nezval, cinematography: Václav Vích, music: Jaroslav Ježek, architect: Alexander Hackenschmied, editor: Gustav Machatý, starring: L. H. Struna, Magda Maděrová, Jiřina Šejbalová, Karel Jičínský, Rudolf Antonín Dvorský, F. X. Mlejnek, Mimi Erbenová et al. AB, 78 min.
+From Saturday to Sunday (Ze soboty na neděli, Czechoslovakia, 1931), director: Gustav Machatý, screenplay: Gustav Machatý, Vítězslav Nezval, director of photography: Václav Vích, music: Jaroslav Ježek, editor: Gustav Machatý, cast: L. H. Struna, Magda Maděrová, Jiřina Šejbalová, Karel Jičínský, Rudolf Antonín Dvorský, F. X. Mlejnek, Mimi Erbenová et al. AB, 78 min.

 After the war, she was cast in several episode roles, e.g. in Darbujan and Pandrhola (Dařbuján a Pandrhola, 1959) and the musical comedy Two Men from Another World (Dva z onoho světa, 1962).